thecount12/madblog/README.md

 # madblog
 =======

-Simple multi user blog written in python using webpy.org framework
+Simple multi user blog written in python using webpy.org framework.

-you can use any theme such as boilerplate, bootstrap, 960.gs, skeleton-gs etc...
+You can use any theme such as boilerplate, bootstrap, 960.gs, skeleton-gs etc...

 ----